khudgins/documentation/console/console/console_overview.rst

 Options in this menu depend on the selected resource.

 The action menu shown here is for a cloud server.
-Note: Some options shown in this image are only available after the enStratus agent has been installed on the virtual machine.
+Note: Some options shown in this image are only available after the Enstratius agent has been installed on the virtual machine.

 If the cloud administrator for your account has implemented groups and roles, the action link may or may not be present.
-Presenting or hiding this link is one method enStratus uses to enforce role-based access controls for cloud infrastructure.
+Presenting or hiding this link is one method Enstratius uses to enforce role-based access controls for cloud infrastructure.

 9. Notification/Alert/Support Menu